 Switching between metaphors is essential.
 But it also contains a danger.
 The biggest mistake teachers (including this one) make when students say don’t understand, is to fill the air with more different explanations.
 Yes, these may be necessary.
 But first give the student some space and time to integrate this into their current level of understanding.

 The teacher also has to make sure that the student already has sufficient mental representations from both domains to be able to make the projections between them catch onto something.
-A computer virus metaphor is useless if student knows nothing about viruses but it also does not help, if the student knows nothing about computers.
+A computer virus metaphor is useless if the student knows nothing about viruses but it also does not help, if the student knows nothing about computers.

 Particularly when metaphors are used as catalysts, it is important to investigate the source domain as much as the target domain.
 For instance, if we use the metaphor ‘education is business’, we may want to look at various aspects of the way businesses work to see if there are unexpected dangers in using this metaphor globally.
-Then, if we decide that schools should run along the same model that New York restaurants do, we should ask what is the equivalent of a restaurant going out of business, or a customer having a bad meal.
+Then, if we decide that schools should run along the same model as New York restaurants, we should ask what is the equivalent of a restaurant going out of business, or a customer having a bad meal.
 And what happens if we start thinking of education as a dining experience?
 Etc.

-Finally, it is essential that we pay attention to what happens before and after the metaphor.
+Finally, it is essential-+ that we pay attention to what happens before and after the metaphor.
 Each student will bring a slightly different understanding of both the source and the target domains.
 Can we rely on them coming up with the same mappings on their own?
 And, if we think of the metaphor as an instrument for dealing with a particular concept, we must make sure we teach the students how it works and give them enough time to practice with it before we leave them to their own devices.

 There is no perfect procedure for building a metaphor that explains a new concept.
 And the metaphor is always only a small part of the process of understanding.
 We must pay attention to the hard work necessary before a metaphor can be used.
 And we must think about the work required afterward for the metaphor to continue its usefulness.